Jamaat Ali Shah

-Jamaat Ali Shah (1834–1951) was a Sufi of the Naqshbandi order and an author.
-He was President of All India Sunni Conference and the leader of the Shaheed Ganj Mosque.
-He was an influential leader of the Pakistan Movement.
+Pir Syed Jamaat Ali Shah (1834 – 1951) was a Pakistani author, Islamic scholar and Sufi saint of the Naqshbandi Order.
+He presided over the All India Sunni Conference and led the Movement for Shaheed Ganj Mosque.
+He was a contemporary of Ahmed Raza Khan Barelvi, the founder of Barelvi movement.

+He was among the scholars who led the anti-Ahmadiyya movement.
+He was a leader of the Pakistan Movement.
+He gave personal donations to Anjuman Hizbul Ahnaf, a Madrasa founded by Syed Deedar Ali Shah Alwari to propagate the true Islam to the people.

 Family background

 He was born in 1834 in a Sayyid family and his father was Sayyid Karim Shah.
-His ancestors came to India with Emperor Humayun and settled in Alipur Sialkot when Akbar started his new religion, Sulh-e-kul.
+His ancestors came to India with Emperor Humayun and settled in Alipur, Sialkot when Akbar started his new religion, Din-i Ilahi.

 Socio-political and religious services

 Jama'at Ali Shah completed his religious studies in jurisprudence and especially in the sciences of hadith.
 He laid the foundation stones and funded hundreds of mosques throughout the Subcontinent.
 He was a central figure in the Khilafat Movement and worked against Arya Samaj's Shuddhi movement.
 He opposed the rise of Qadianism and Wahhabism.

 He refused to pray behind the official Salafi Wahabi Imams in Mecca and Medina appointed by King Saud, and he would not obey an order to visit the King.
 He explained: "I am a faqeer, he is a king".
 Saud relented and allowed him to pray by himself.

-He established the Anjuman Khuddamus Sufia, Hind. in March 1901, and published the monthly Anwarus Sufia from Lahore.
+He established the Anjuman Khuddamus Sufia, Hind. in March 1901, he published the monthly Anwarus Sufia from Lahore.

-He was associated with Anjuman Himayat-e-Islam, Lahore, Anjuman Hizbul Ahnaf, Lahore, Anjuman Nomania, Lahore, Anjuman Islamia Amritsar, Aligarh Muslim University, Aligarh, Anjuman Khuddamus Sufia Hind, Anjuman Khuddamul Muslimeen, Kasur, Anjuman Ta’limul Qur’an Lahore, Madrasa Saulatia Makkah Mukarramah, Madrasa Naqshbandia Mysore, All-India Sunni Conference, Anjuman Islamia, Sialkot, and Central Muslim Association Bangalore.
+He was associated with Anjuman-i-Himayat-i-Islam, Lahore, Anjuman Hizbul Ahnaf, Lahore, Anjuman Nomania, Lahore, Anjuman Islamia Amritsar, Aligarh Muslim University, Aligarh, Anjuman Khuddamus Sufia Hind, Anjuman Khuddamul Muslimeen, Kasur, Anjuman Ta’limul Qur’an Lahore, Madrasa Saulatia Makkah Mukarramah, Madrasa Naqshbandia Mysore, All India Sunni Conference, Anjuman Islamia, Sialkot, and Central Muslim Association Bangalore.